cockpit-project/cockpit-project.github.io/external/bots/README.md

 ~/.config/gh/config.yml.
 You can create one for your account at [Developer Settings → Personal access tokens](https://github.com/settings/tokens).

-When generating a new personal access token, the scope should only contain `repo:status`.
+When generating a new personal access token, the scopes should contain `repo:status` and `read:org`.
 Note in particular, that `repo` and `public_repo` scopes each grant full push access, and should not be used.

 If you'd like to download Red Hat-only internal images from S3, you'll need to create a key file in `~/.config/cockpit-dev/s3-keys/[domain]`.